instagibbs/Autobahn-SW/README.md

 and SecuredWebSockets:
 https://github.com/palmerc/SecureWebSockets

-As far as we know, the library works in production for both topologies (RPC and Push-Subscribe).
+As far as we know, the library works in production for both topologies (RPC and Publish-Subscribe).

 This repo needs some cleaning, as somes classes are available twice:
 ByteBufferInputStream.java